jellocode/CFG-object-detection/README.md

 #### objects:
 laptop | monitor | keyboard | mouse | football | ball (soccer ball) | bee | train | letter M | letter T

-### to do:
-- add more images to laptop-sample-dataset (from drive)
-- build the CNN model
-- train the model
-- evaluate the model
-- make predictions